justindomke/pangolin/README.md

 # Pangolin

-Pangolin is an early-stage probabilistic inference research project.
-The focus is to make probabilistic inference **fun**.
+Pangolin's goal is to be **the world's friendliest probabilistic programming language** and to make probabilistic inference **fun**.
+It is still something of an early-stage research project.

 ![pangolin](pangolin.jpg)